 5) (Re)Creating the Cosmos

-The Three Worlds or Realms must be acknowledged
+The Three Worlds or Realms are acknowledged

-The Fire must be included
+The Fire is included

 Sacred Center is most commonly represented as Fire, Well and Tree